 04 Elevated cycle paths

+Technological advances in transportation cannot be limited to the modes of transport themselves, but also includes the surfaces they travel on.
 Creation of a network of elevated cycle paths towering above city streets would not only make cycling less dangerous and more convenient, but could reduce congestion on highways, with the southeast Chinese city of Xiamen constructing the world’s longest elevated cycling path last year.
-At 17 feet above the road, the 7.6km track offers connections to public transport at 13 points.
+At 17 feet above the road, the 7.6km track offers connections to public modes of transport at 13 points.

 Although there are currently only a handful of these ambitious networks elsewhere in the world, German carmaker BMW wants to change this.
-The automaker, in collaboration with Tingyi University in China, recently unveiled a proposal to build elevated cycle paths for e-bikes and electric scooters in Shanghai.
+The automaker, in collaboration with Tingyi University in China, recently unveiled a proposal to build elevated cycle paths for modes of transport, such as e-bikes and electric scooters in Shanghai.

 This futuristic route would be made up of an enclosed, elevated tube, enabling cyclists to ride all year round in comfort thanks to full climate control.
 There are already hundreds of millions of e-bikes in China that could use these paths and this number is rapidly growing as the country contends with severe air pollution.